bukosabino/justicio/README.md

 #### Embedding Model

 The text in BOE is written in Spanish, so we need a sentence transformer model that is fine-tuned using Spanish datasets.
-We are experimenting with this: https://github.com/bukosabino/sbert-spanish
+We are experimenting with [these models](https://github.com/bukosabino/sbert-spanish).

 More info: https://www.newsletter.swirlai.com/p/sai-notes-07-what-is-a-vector-database

 ### LLM API Model

-It is a Large Language Model (LLM) which generates answers to questions
+It is a Large Language Model (LLM) which generates answers for questions.

 Options:
-* OpenAI
+* OpenAI (Third party API)
-* Falcon
+* Falcon (Own API)

 # How to work